 Following the potato famine in the 1840s Mull’s economy collapsed, and by the early 20th-century there were more sheep living on the island than people.

-- It’s Scotland in miniature mountains, lochs, forests, beaches, wildlife.
-You name it – Mull has it.
+- Mull is Scotland in miniature.
+Mountains, lochs, forests, beaches, wildlife, you name it – Mull has it.

 - The mountain ranges are spectacular – on a par with Skye in my opinion.

 - The locals don’t take any prisoners on the roads.
-Take care driving!
+Take care driving as most of the roads on Mull are single track.

-- The shops are expensive so do as much food shopping as possible on the mainland and take it with you.
+- The grocery shops on Mull are expensive so do as much food shopping as possible on the mainland and take it with you.

 Points of interest map